Project Stitch Sainte Luce

 Madagascar currently ranks 120th out of 128 countries listed on the Women’s Economic Opportunity IndexEconomist Intelligence Unit, 2012

-Now it's time to focus on expanding, strengthening, and increasing the independence of the cooperative, preparing to provide long-term sustainable livelihoods to women, without external donor funding.
+In recent years SEED has focused on expanding, strengthening, and increasing the independence of the cooperative, preparing to provide long-term sustainable livelihoods to women, without external donor funding.
 With the embroidery generating income, the women in the village have been able to support over 948 people throughout Sainte Luce by feeding, educating, clothing or supplementing healthcare costs of others.
 We hope this will inspire other women to set-up similar initiatives, helping to fight poverty and promote gender equality throughout Madagascar!

-Continually thanks to our two long-term donors: The Leopardess Foundation and The Fresh Leaf Charitable Foundation.
+Continual thanks to our two long-term donors: The Leopardess Foundation and The Fresh Leaf Charitable Foundation.